quixio/quix-streams/docs/write.md

     stream.Parameters.Buffer.Write(data);
     ```

-The Quix SDK also allows you to write data to the buffer without creating a `ParameterData` instance explicitly.
-To do so, you can use the same helper methods that are supported by the `ParameterData` class like `add_timestamp`, `add_value` or `add_tag`.
+The Quix SDK also allows you to write data to the buffer without creating a `TimeseriesData` instance explicitly.
+To do so, you can use the same helper methods that are supported by the `TimeseriesData` class like `add_timestamp`, `add_value` or `add_tag`.
 Then use the `write` method to write that timestamp to the buffer.

-The following code is an example of how to write data to the buffer without using an explicit `ParameterData` instance:
+The following code is an example of how to write data to the buffer without using an explicit `TimeseriesData` instance:

 === "Python"